 Talking Points

-• Wearing a high-quality, well-fitting mask helps prevent the spread of COVID-19.
-Alongside vaccination, testing, staying home when you’re sick, and washing your hands, masks are an important tool you can use to protect yourself and others from getting sick.
+• Wearing a high-quality, well-fitting mask helps reduce the number of germs you breathe in or out.
+Alongside vaccination, testing, staying home when you’re sick, and washing your hands, masks are an important tool you can use to protect yourself and prevent others from getting sick.

 • The type of mask you wear matters.
-While all masks provide some level of protection, properly-fitted high filtration masks such as N95s, KN95s, and KF94s provide the best protection against respiratory viruses.
+While all masks provide some level of protection, cloth masks generally offer lower levels of protection.
+Properly-fitted high filtration masks such as N95s, KN95s, and KF94s provide the best protection against respiratory viruses.

 Mask usage